cloverinteractive/dotfiles/README.md

 ## Uninstall

-To uninstall you can do `stow -D` from your `.dotifles` directory and that will unlink all the files from that directory.
+To uninstall you can do `stow -D .` from your `.dotifles` directory and that will unlink all the files from that directory.

 ## Commands that will make this enjoyable